Lingbing/SPImputation/report/brownbag.md

 * For data structure consistency, and ultimately for modelling

-* Model estimating procedure assumes faily completeness upon the data matrix
+* Model estimating procedure assumes fairly completeness upon the data matrix

 * If there were missing values in your data, sooner or later, you would have to face the problem.